 What is a Modular Data Center?

-Modular data centers are pre-engineered, prefabricated, and standardized buildings, equipped with power and cooling infrastructure, that house computer servers and network equipment.
+Modular data centers are pre-engineered, prefabricated, and standardized buildings, equipped with power and cooling infrastructure, designed to house computer servers and network equipment.
 Typically, a modular data center is synonymous with a container or containerized data center, which combines prefabricated IT, power, and cooling modules into standardized enclosures.
 Sometimes, a modular data center can be alternatively referred to as a portable, mobile, pod, or skid-mounted data center.

 Adding further breadth to the term, modular data center design principles and construction methods are also applied to building traditional data centers at different levels, ranging from components and server rooms to building shells and campuses.

 Overall, a modular data center can be deployed outdoors as a standalone building or indoors as part of a larger facility.
 As such, some modular data centers are simply subsystems of a larger structure, requiring IT, power, and/or cooling modules to be linked together.
 For example, servers and network equipment may reside in one structure, power infrastructure in another, and cooling systems in a further separate enclosure.